 The main prevention programmes undertaken in Turkey focus on increasing people’s awareness of drugs and the dissemination of information.
 Some initiatives have recently been launched that aim to increase individual and social skills among young people and to support environments that may deter drug taking among vulnerable populations.

 Indicated prevention has not yet been developed in Turkey.

-No research studies on the effectiveness and outcomes of prevention interventions have yet been undertaken.
+No research studies have yet been undertaken on the effectiveness and outcomes of prevention interventions.

 View ‘Prevention profile’ for additional information.

-A population size estimate of problem opiate users has been performed annually since 2007, using the mortality multiplier method.
-The most recent study, from 2011, suggests that there are around 12 733 opiate users (range: 11 126 to 26 537), which correspondents to a rate of 0.3 opiate users per 1 000 population aged 15–64.
+A population size estimate of problem opioid users has been performed annually in Turkey since 2007, using the mortality multiplier method.
+The most recent study, from 2011, suggested that there were around 12 733 opioid users (range: 11 126 to 26 537), which corresponds to a rate of 0.3 opioid users per 1 000 population aged 15–64.